Krohn–Rhodes theory: Definitions and description of the Krohn–Rhodes theorem

-Let T be a semigroup.
-A semigroup S that is a homomorphic image of a subsemigroup of T is said to be a divisor of T.
+Let $T$ be a semigroup.
+A semigroup $S$ that is a homomorphic image of a subsemigroup of $T$ is said to be a divisor of $T$.

-The Krohn–Rhodes theorem for finite semigroups states that every finite semigroup S is a divisor of a finite alternating wreath product of finite simple groups, each a divisor of S, and finite aperiodic semigroups (which contain no nontrivial subgroups).
+The Krohn–Rhodes theorem for finite semigroups states that every finite semigroup $S$ is a divisor of a finite alternating wreath product of finite simple groups, each a divisor of $S$, and finite aperiodic semigroups (which contain no nontrivial subgroups).

-In the automata formulation, the Krohn–Rhodes theorem for finite automata states that given a finite automaton A with states Q and input set I, output alphabet U, then one can expand the states to Q' such that the new automaton A' embeds into a cascade of "simple", irreducible automata: In particular, A is emulated by a feed-forward cascade of (1) automata whose transformation semigroups are finite simple groups and (2) automata that are banks of flip-flops running in parallel.
-The new automaton A' has the same input and output symbols as A. Here, both the states and inputs of the cascaded automata have a very special hierarchical coordinate form.
+In the automata formulation, the Krohn–Rhodes theorem for finite automata states that given a finite automaton $A$ with states $Q$ and input alphabet $I$, output alphabet $U$, then one can expand the states to $Q'$ such that the new automaton $A'$ embeds into a cascade of "simple", irreducible automata: In particular, $A$ is emulated by a feed-forward cascade of (1) automata whose transformation semigroups are finite simple groups and (2) automata that are banks of flip-flops running in parallel.
+The new automaton $A'$ has the same input and output symbols as $A$.
+Here, both the states and inputs of the cascaded automata have a very special hierarchical coordinate form.

-Moreover, each simple group (prime) or non-group irreducible semigroup (subsemigroup of the flip-flop monoid) that divides the transformation semigroup of A must divide the transformation semigroup of some component of the cascade, and only the primes that must occur as divisors of the components are those that divide A's transformation semigroup.
+Moreover, each simple group (prime) or non-group irreducible semigroup (subsemigroup of the flip-flop monoid) that divides the transformation semigroup of $A$ must divide the transformation semigroup of some component of the cascade, and only the primes that must occur as divisors of the components are those that divide $A$s transformation semigroup.

 Group complexity

 The Krohn–Rhodes complexity (also called group complexity or just complexity) of a finite semigroup S is the least number of groups in a wreath product of finite groups and finite aperiodic semigroups of which S is a divisor.

 All finite aperiodic semigroups have complexity 0, while non-trivial finite groups have complexity 1.
 In fact, there are semigroups of every non-negative integer complexity.
 For example, for any n greater than 1, the multiplicative semigroup of all (n+1) × (n+1) upper-triangular matrices over any fixed finite field has complexity n (Kambites, 2007).

 A major open problem in finite semigroup theory is the decidability of complexity: is there an algorithm that will compute the Krohn–Rhodes complexity of a finite semigroup, given its multiplication table?

 Upper bounds and ever more precise lower bounds on complexity have been obtained (see, e.g. Rhodes & Steinberg, 2009).
 Rhodes has conjectured that the problem is decidable.
 In June 2024, Stuart Margolis, John Rhodes, and Anne Schilling announced a proof in the affirmative of the conjecture, though as of 2025 the result has yet to be confirmed.